logins/logins.github.io/graphics/_posts/2021-03-31-UE4ShadersIntroduction.md

 ## Shader Parameters

-We call Shader Parameters the objects that identify resource types used by a shader.
+We call Shader Parameters the objects that identify resource slots used by a shader.
 These parameters will be used when setting resources for a graphics or compute operation.
 The process of setting a shader parameter will consist in binding a resource to the command list at the index specified by the shader parameter.